Skip to main content

 • Ensure you have Storage Admin permissions in your GCP project.

-Use projected OIDC token in pod and access GCS
+Use a projected OIDC token in a pod to access GCS

 gcs-client-pod.yaml